 How can I buy your books for resale?

-Most of our titles are available through the Ingram and Baker & Taylor catalogs.
+Most of our titles are available through the Ingram and Baker & Taylor catalogs; some titles may be “publisher direct” when we elect to manage our own print runs through a local book printer.
 In most cases, our titles are returnable and follow the standard publisher wholesale discount.
 With the dissolution of Partners, we are not comfortable with the return-on-investment of the remaining speciality small-press catalogs presently servicing the Upper Midwest.
 Therefore, for book buyers who do not use Ingram, we prefer direct-to-publisher distribution agreements, serviced through our own on-site inventory.

 We will personally service bookstores in our target market, using one of several models ranging from pure consignment to shelf buys to publisher-direct sales.
 We aim to out-compete catalog distributors on price and will front product as necessary without an immediate buy to cement a solid partnership.
 With partnered bookstores, we are willing to occasionally sponsor events like book launches or craft-of-writing talks to facilitate foot traffic into your venues.